 Besides the taxes mentioned above, Czech law provides for two other types of real estate tax payable annually, consisting of tax on land and tax on buildings or "units" (ie flats and retail units).

-There are no taxes on the purchase of real estate in Denmark.
+There are no taxes on the purchase of real estate in Denmark (please see below on registration fees).

 Generally, the purchase of property is subject to transfer taxes or value added tax (VAT) at the standard rate (20%) depending on whether the seller and the buyer are VAT taxpayers or not.